felipedmesquita/mini_mock/README.md

 This will also clear any currenly loaded mocks.

 ## Weirdness
 Saving requests to ruby files from within a heredoc is, to say the least, uncoventional.
 While this gem is desinged to be fun to use in development/testing, it's implementation probalby has issues with more complex requests.
-Writting stuff from the internet to a file that will be latter executed as Ruby may need more security consideration than just calling `inspect` on the response values.
+Writting stuff from the internet to a file that will be latter executed as Ruby also may need more security consideration than just calling `inspect` on the response values.
 That's all probalby fine if you are having fun and working with somewhat trusted data.
 Otherwise, checkout more advanced and safer mocking gems like [WebMock](https://github.com/bblimke/webmock) and [VCR](https://github.com/vcr/vcr).

 ### Considerations
 * MiniMock only supports Typhoeus as the HTTP library, while other gems support multiple HTTP libraries such as Net::HTTP, RestClient, Faraday, etc.
-* MiniMock only records and replays requests and responses as they are, without allowing any customization or filtering of sensitive data such as passwords or API keys.
+* MiniMock only records requests and responses as they are, without allowing any automatic filtering of sensitive data such as passwords or API keys.
-* MiniMock does not provide any way to verify that the expected requests have been made or not, or to set expectations on the number or order of requests.
+* MiniMock does not provide any way to verify that the expected requests have been made, or to set expectations on the number or order of requests.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/felipedmesquita/mini_mock.